Author: Joss Whedon | Illustrator: John Cassaday | Page Count: 152

 Joss' greatest strength as a writer is the group dynamic.
 He strips away all the unnecessary action scenes that can plague a title like this and finds the real heart of the story by focussing almost completely on the character relationships.

 Scott has assumed leadership of the team but is struggling to make his authority felt.
-With Jean gone he is lost in a kind of limbo.
+With Jean gone he's lost in a kind of limbo.
 He tries not to show it for both personal and professional reasons.
-He needs the support of his friends but they are busy squabbling amongst themselves.
+He needs the support of his friends but they're busy squabbling amongst themselves.